ifydevops23/DEVOPS-RESUME-PROJECTS/SERVER CONFIGURATION MANAGEMENT OF A 3-TIER WEB APP/README.md

 {{wordpress_user}}, and {{wordpress_password}}, which are replaced with actual values during the deployment process.
-These values are specific to the environment where the WordPress application is being deployed, which we defined in the vars/main.yml file.
+These values are specific to the environment where the WordPress application is being deployed, which we defined in the vars/main.yml file.<br>

 ### Updating Ownership and Permissions
 (Lines 51-58)
 We are downloading directly from WordPress, so the files and directories will have their own ownership and permissions.
-We’ve already set file permissions, so our next task will be to change the ownership and permissions of the var/www/html directory, the root directory for the WordPress installation:
+We’ve already set file permissions, so our next task will be to change the ownership and permissions of the var/www/html directory, the root directory for the WordPress installation:<br>

 - name: Update Config
 template:
 src: wp-config.php.j2